SukkoPera/SoundX/README.md

 Configure the chip for:
 - No Parity, No Echo, No TX Interrupt, /RTS Low (Unneeded), No RX Interrupt, /DTR Low (Unneeded) &rarr; $0b to Command Register
-- 0 Stop Bits, 8 Data Bits, Internal Baud Rate Generator, 19200 bps (which will actually result in 31250 due to the use of a non-standard crystal) &rarr; $1f to Control Register
+- 0 Stop Bits, 8 Data Bits, Internal Baud Rate Generator, 19200 bps (which will actually result in 31250 due to the use of the non-standard crystal) &rarr; $1f to Control Register

 ### MIDI I/O - Version 2
 The MC6850 only has two register, which get mapped at $FDE0/1, which makes me think that this is exactly the same design used by Solder's interface.
 The software configuration is the same, regardless of what oscillator is installed: configure the chip for No interrupt, /RTS Low (Unneeded), 8 Data bits + 1 Stop bit, No Parity, Clock Divider = 16 (i.e.: $15)